Whiteknight/StoneFruit/docs/execution.md

 ### Scripting

-In headless ode, the Engine will first execute the `EngineStartHeadless` script, then it will execute the command from the commandline, and then it will execute the `EngineStopHeadless` script.
+In headless mode, the Engine will first execute the `EngineStartHeadless` script, then it will execute the command from the commandline, and then it will execute the `EngineStopHeadless` script.
 See the page on [Scripting](scripting.md) for more details.

 ### Headless Help